tusharkatole/asic-design-class/README.md

 ![8](https://github.com/user-attachments/assets/16ddca02-2508-4f86-803b-fc656779e667)

-# Lab 4:To write a Application in C and compile it with gcc and Risc-v gcc
+# Lab 4: To write an Application in C and compile it with gcc and Risc-v gcc
 ## Application: Monthly Expenses Tracker
 ### Step1] Writing a C program in text editor